Russia hits herd hostility to vaccines as COVID rages

 Unlike in many other countries, conspiracy theorists are not confined to the margins of the media.
 In fact, they are afforded the biggest platforms to air their dangerous nonsense.

-Turn on your TV last year and could have heard the celebrated Russian filmmaker Nikita Mikhailov on state controlled Rossia-24 channel accusing the Microsoft founder Bill Gates of seeking to insert microchips into people under the guise of coronavirus vaccines in a bid to control humanity.
+Turn on your TV last year and you could have heard the celebrated Russian filmmaker Nikita Mikhailov on state-controlled Rossia-24 channel accusing the Microsoft founder Bill Gates of seeking to insert microchips into people under the guise of coronavirus vaccines in a bid to control humanity.

 Mikhaikov told his audience that the technology for this grandiose plan is being patented under the number 666 – the number of the Antichrist.
 A similar conspiracy about Gates being behind the pandemic as an effort to prepare the world for mass micro-chipping, was also aired on Russia’s main Perviy Kanal station on its Man and Law programme.